Posthoc Interpretation via Quantization: Experiments

 As we did in Section \ref{sec:images-qualitative} for overlapping images, we examine the interpretation quality of classifier decisions on audio mixtures as well.
 It is worth recalling that the system is trained on clean signals, not on mixtures.
-The models we implemented work in the log-magnitude STFT domain, and we reconstruct the time-domain signal by inverting the filtered input magnitude spectrogram using the phase of rhe input signal, a common practice in magnitude spectrogram-based source separation, as seen in \cite{deepclustering}.
+The models we implemented works in the log-magnitude STFT domain, and we reconstruct the time-domain signal by inverting the filtered input magnitude spectrogram using the phase of the input signal, a common practice in magnitude spectrogram-based source separation, as seen in \cite{deepclustering}.

 We compare our method with L2I, as it is recently shown to outperform alternatives for interpreting classifier decisions on audio data \cite{parekh2022listen}.
 To directly compare the qualitative difference between PIQ and L2I, we tested these methods on the four sound mixtures provided in the \href{https://jayneelparekh.github.io/listen2interpret/}{companion website of L2I}.
 In addition to these four mixtures, we also tested four different audio mixtures that we created from fold-4 of the ESC50 dataset.
 To rigorously study the user preference for the interpretations produced by PIQ and L2I, we conducted a user study with 22 participants.
-On the four sound mixtures provided in the companion website of L2I, we compared PIQ with two versions of interpretations from L2I. i) The results provided on the website (that is, the official results provided by the authors of L2I -- we denote this version with L2I-1) ii) Our implementation of L2I which uses the same classifier as PIQ, described above -- we denote this version with L2I-2.
-For the decoder network of L2I-2, we used a similar architecture that we used for PIQ, except that we had a pretrained NMF dictionary on the output of the convolutional decoder.
-We have shown the users the mixtures and then asked them to rate the interpretations provided PIQ, L2I-1, and L2I-2 between 1 (bad) and 5 (excellent).
+On the four sound mixtures provided in the companion website of L2I, we compared PIQ with both i) The official results of L2I from the website (L2I-1) ii) Our implementation of L2I which uses the same classifier as PIQ -- (L2I-2).
+For the decoder network of L2I-2, we used the same architecture that we used for PIQ, except that we had a pretrained NMF dictionary on the output of the convolutional decoder.
+We showed the users the mixtures and then asked them to rate the interpretations provided by PIQ, L2I-1, L2I-2 between 1 (bad) and 5 (excellent).
 We show the result of this user study on the left panel of Figure \ref{fig:audio1}.
 We see that the participants consistently preferred PIQ over both versions of L2I.
-These audio interpretations along with the mixtures can be found on our companion website\footnote{\url{https://piqinter.github.io/}}.
+These audio interpretations along with the mixtures can be found \href{https://piqinter.github.io/}{on our companion website}.

 As previously mentioned, we also compare the interpretation quality of PIQ on four additional mixtures that we created.
 In this case, we only compared with our implementation of L2I (L2I-2) that interprets the same classifier as PIQ.
 From the right panel of Figure \ref{fig:audio1}, we can see that users again prefer PIQ over L2I, as shown by the higher average opinion score (represented by yellow circles on top of the box plots).